maulikdave-fh/ddd/README.md

 In short, DDD is primarily about modeling a <i>Ubiquitous Language</i> in an explicitly <i>Bounded Context</i>.

 ## Ubiquitous Language
+A language structured around the domain model and used by all team members to connect all the activities of the team with the software.
+It is specific to a project / subsystem that we are working on.
+Outside of the subsystem, for another subsystem, there may be a different langauge.
+I.e.; the langauge is contextual.

+Ubiquitous language is used within a bounded context.

 Domain Experts, is not a job title but rather describes those who are primarily focused on the business.
 It’s their mental model that we start with to form the foundation of the team’s Ubiquitous Language.
 Both developers and Domain Experts should reject any tendency to allow documents to rule over conversation.
 The best Ubiquitous Language will be developed by a collaborative feedback loop that drives out the combined mental model of the team.
 Open conversation, exploration, and challenges to your current knowledge base result in deeper insights about the Core Domain.